geekgonecrazy/geekgonecrazy.github.io/content/posts/adventure-in-remote-password-reset.md

 ## Being able to use my own eyes and hands

 Sounds a bit cliché..
-But it hit me in the shower the next day.
+But it hit me in the shower Tuesday morning.

 I've made livecd's before...
 What if I could have a livecd like the one we had tried.. but based on a more versital distro like Ubuntu.
 Ubuntu typically boots up on just works about any hardware.